cKlee/movingwall/mwo.md

 [DocumentService]: #documentservice

-A **DocumentService** is a service event that is related to one or more [documents](#document).
-The service event involves a service provider
+A **DocumentService** is a service event that is related to one or more documents.
+The DocumentService class is defined by the [Document Service Ontology] and is a subclass of [ssso:ServiceEvent].
-(e.g.a library) and an optional service consumer (e.g. a library patron).
-Both service provider and service consumer SHOULD be instances of [foaf:Agent](#Agent).
-The DocumentService class is defined by the [Document Service Ontology].

     dso:DocumentService a owl:Class ;
         rdfs:label "DocumentService" ;